Brunswick County License Hearing Guide

 After Criminal Case Concludes

-• Reinstatement Requirements: You must satisfy all requirements imposed by the court and the DMV, including completing any required alcohol education or treatment programs.
+• Reinstatement Requirements: You must satisfy all court requirements, including fines, community service, and any required substance abuse treatment.

 Brunswick County DMV Offices